'time' magazine's new cover features the parkland shooting survivors

 The teen survivors of last month’s horrific shooting at Marjory Stoneman Douglas High School have become the nation’s leading advocates for gun control, partly thanks to their savvy, heartfelt harnessing of social media.
 17-year-old David Hogg has nearly 500K followers on Twitter, recently taking to the platform to find a challenger for the GOP candidate who called his schoolmate a “skinhead lesbian.”
 (He was successful, and the GOP candidate has now dropped out of the race.)
 Hogg’s slandered schoolmate, Emma González, now boasts 1.26M Twitter followers, thanks in part to her viral speech calling out President Trump and gun advocates.

 But it’s not just social media that the students are dominating.
-Time magazine has shared its latest cover story, which features Hogg, González, and three other MSD student activists, and bold white text reading “ENOUGH.”
+This morning, Time magazine shared its latest cover story, which features Hogg, González, and three other MSD student activists, and bold white text reading “ENOUGH.”
 Nine of MSD’s approximately 3,000 students agreed to keep diaries in the aftermath of the shooting, and to share the entries with Time.
-The diaries are real, raw and remind us that these are human teenagers, not superheroes.
+The diaries are real, raw, and remind us that these are human teenagers, not superheroes.
 (Jaclyn Corin is even pictured barefoot.)